zephyrproject-rtos/zephyr/doc/drivers/drivers.rst

 parameters, programming errors, consistency checks, pathological/unrecoverable failures, etc., should be handled by assertions.

-When it is appropriate to return error condtitions for the caller to check, 0 should be returned on success and a POSIX errno.h code returned on failure.
+When it is appropriate to return error conditions for the caller to check, 0 should be returned on success and a POSIX errno.h code returned on failure.
 See https://wiki.zephyrproject.org/view/Coding_conventions#Return_Codes for
 details about this.